1. What is an RV grey water tank?

 Best practices for dumping?

 As mentioned above, it’s best to wait until your tank is full, or nearly full, before you dump it, as it adds more pressure to thoroughly flush out the tank and hose.
-You’ll also want to dump your black tank first so you can utilize your gray water to clean out the sewer hose afterwards.
+You’ll also want to dump your black tank first so you can utilize your gray water to clean out the sewer hose afterward.
 View our RV Dump Stations page and sort by State and Zip Code for a list of RV Dump Stations near you.

 What are some tank maintenance tips?

-When it comes to your gray water tank, be sure to dump it in designated city sewer connections as opposed to giving into the “stealth” dumping option.
+When it comes to your gray water tank, be sure to dump it in designated city sewer connections as opposed to giving in to the “stealth” dumping option.
 And if you do notice a smell coming from your sink and shower drains, consider adding grey water tank treating chemicals to keep odors down!

 Does my toilet use affect anything?